Last Updated on January 19, 2023.

 - Geographical locations in case the servers are not sitting in the same data centre

 Each diagram should have only one purpose.
-Create two separate diagrams to describe more than one solution aspect (such as hardware, security, or geographical distribution).
+Create two separate diagrams describing multiple solution aspects (hardware, security, or geographical distribution).

 If you’re familiar with the C4 model for architectural visualization, this corresponds to Level 1: System Context Diagrams.
 Its job is to lay out the whole ecosystem of the IT solution.